kirkpsmith/rfb-dev-kit/docs/electronics.md

 # Preparing the power electronics

+{{BOM}}

 ## System overview

-A [PC]{cat:tool, qty:1, Note:Must be able to flash firmware to microcontroller and connect over USB serial to microcontroller and potentiostat} communicates with both a charging/discharging device (typically a [potentiostat](pstat.md){cat:tool, qty:1}) as well as an [Arduino UNO R3]{qty:1, Note:or equivalent microcontroller that can output two independent 5V PWM signals and connect to PC over USB serial}.
+A [PC]{cat:tool, qty:1, Note:Must be able to flash firmware to microcontroller and connect over USB serial to microcontroller and potentiostat} communicates with both a charging/discharging device (typically a [potentiostat](pstat.md){cat:tool, qty:1, note: preferably the MYSTAT}}) as well as an [Arduino UNO R3]{qty:1, Note:or equivalent microcontroller that can output two independent 5V PWM signals and connect to PC over USB serial}.
 These documents assume the use of a MYSTAT potentiostat and it's [modified control software](https://codeberg.org/FBRC/mystat/).

 The Arduino is connected to an [L298N motor driver](drivers.md){cat:part, qty:1}, which is powered by a [24 V DC power source]{cat: part, qty: 1, Note: Anything between 12 V and 24 V may work but the results achieved here use 24 V. Motor speeds may need calibration to match existing results}.
 This is a simple dual H-bridge motor driver that allows the Arduino to control the speeds of the peristaltic pumps using pulse width modulation (PWM).
 There is no speed feedback; we only tell the motors which direction to turn and whether they run at 100% maximum speed, 0% speed (off), or anything in between.
 To know the speed (in rpm) or flowrate (in mL/min) of the peristaltic pumps, a separate measurement is required (like dispensing water into a graduated cylinder).

+We use the open-source MYSTAT (with our own modifications to the control software), but any equivalent potentiostat or battery cycler will do.
+Our pump control system is based on the MYSTAT software, though, and can be used without the MYSTAT present.

 With this hardware configuration, the MYSTAT software then allows for entire control of this electrochemical system: the applied currents and voltages as well as the speeds of the electrolyte pumps.
-{{BOM}}

 ## Flash firmware to microcontroller {pagestep}